scottishgovernment/mygov-assets/roadmap.md

 * Dynamically generated docs from source code
-* Investigate including handlebars partials supporting components in this repo so that projects relying on this repo can consume the partials in addition to the CSS and JS.
+* Investigate including handlebars partials supporting components in this repo so that projects relying on this repo can consume the partials in addition to the CSS and JS
-* Investigate layout testing to ensure stability of look and feel from commit to commit.
+* Investigate layout testing to ensure stability of look and feel from commit to commit
 * Source and compiled assets are committed to the repo
 * Production-ready JS package + production-ready JS components
 * Production-ready CSS package